doluwamu/agric-order/README.md

 };
 ```

-In base folder of project run `npm install` and then `npm start` to startup dev server
+In base folder of project run `npm install` and then `npm run start-dev` to startup dev server

-To run api server go to `server` folder with command `cd server` and run `node index.js`
+To run api server go to `server` folder with command `cd server` and run `npm start`

 ## How to populate DB with default data